JadenMcElvey/FRC-Shirt-Cannon/README.md

-# FRC-Power-Up-Team-4112-Offseason
+# Shirt Cannon
-The code for team 4112's 2018 offseason robot.
+The code for team 4112's t-shirt cannon.